LLMs and Transformers

 From Self-Attention to Markov Models: Unveiling the Dynamics of Generative Transformers

-Beyond PAC Learning: Learning Distributions and Grammars
+Beyond PAC Learning: Learning Distributions and Grammars, Learning to Generate

 On the Learnability of Discrete Distributions